Refinishing Hardwood Floors

 There are two main ways to refinish hardwood flooring.
 They are:

 Buffing is a simple process for restoring hardwood flooring, but it requires that the lower layer is in perfect condition.
 The equipment for buffing is easier to use than those used for sanding.
 Speaking of sanding, it aims at completely restoring an old, damaged hardwood flooring.
-Sanding can also change the sade of the wood without the use of stains.
+Sanding can also change the shade of the wood without the use of stains.

 Don’t be upset because your hardwood flooring is worn down!
 Instead, try using the above refinishing methods.
 If you’re not comfortable with completing the refinishing job on your own, consider hiring a professional flooring company!
 Floors Touch can help you with all your flooring needs!
 Give us a call at 214-326-0100!